Jim Brown: Assault allegations

 Brown was arrested at least seven times for assault, mainly against women.
 During the era when the incidents occurred, prominent men were usually not scrutinized for reported offenses against women.
 He was never found guilty of a major crime; in most of the cases, the women refused to press charges after calling the police.
-In 1965, Brown was arrested in his hotel room for assault and battery against 18-year-old Brenda Ayres; he was later acquitted of those charges.
+In June 1965, Brown was arrested for assault and battery against 18-year-old Brenda Ayres in a Cleveland motel room; he was later acquitted of those charges.
 A year later, he fought paternity allegations that he fathered her child.

 In 1968, Brown was charged with assault with intent to commit murder after model Eva Bohn-Chin was found beneath the balcony of Brown's second-floor apartment.
 The charges were later dismissed after Bohn-Chin refused to cooperate with the prosecutor's office.
 Brown was also ordered to pay a $300 fine for striking a deputy sheriff involved in the investigation during the incident.
 In Brown's autobiography, he stated that Bohn-Chin was angry and jealous over an affair he had been having with Gloria Steinem, and this argument is what led to the "misunderstanding with the police".

 In 1970, Brown was found not guilty of assault and battery, the charges stemming from a road-rage incident that had occurred in 1969.
 In 1975, Brown was convicted of misdemeanor battery for beating and choking his golfing partner, Frank Snow.
 He was sentenced to one day in jail, two years' probation, and a fine of $500.
 In 1985, Brown was charged with raping a 33-year-old woman.
 The charges were later dismissed.
 In 1986, he was arrested for assaulting his fiancée Debra Clark.
 Clark refused to press charges, and he was released.